B3Y0N4/profileCard/README.md

 # profileCard
-This is developer pfrofile card containg personal information and skills usnis react js
+This is developer pfrofile card containg personal information and skills using react js